tel/old-blog/_drafts/six_points_about_type_safety.md

    not tags or classes) is that they are *erased* at runtime---at least by default[^typeable].
 This means that there is no way for the program's behavior to change dynamically according to types.
-   Essentially, this outlaws reflection.
+   Essentially, this outlaws reflection and, in simple contexts, is usually A Good Thing.

-6. Type safety need not be absolute in practical languages.
+6. **Type safety need not be absolute in practical languages.**

    Oftentimes a majority of core primitives are amenable to some brand of static analysis and that analysis is type safe with repect to them, but then the language also includes a few "extra features" which have exotic, potentially dangerous dynamics.

    This can be very useful for writing code which is---but cannot be statically proven to be---type safe.
 Common examples include